raphaelsty/cherche/docs/index.md

 Cherche rankers are compatible with [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) models, [Hugging Face sentence similarity](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) models, [Hugging Face zero shot classification](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) models and of course with your own models.

+## Summarization and question answering

+Cherche provides modules dedicated to summarization and questions answering.
+These modules are compatible with Hugging Face's pre-trained models and can be fully integrated into neural search pipelines.

 ## Acknowledgement 👏

 The BM25 models available in Cherche are a wrapper of [rank_bm25](https://github.com/dorianbrown/rank_bm25).
 Elastic retriever is a wrapper of [Python Elasticsearch Client](https://elasticsearch-py.readthedocs.io/en/v7.15.2/).
 TfIdf retriever is a wrapper of [Sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).
 TfidfVectorizer.
 Lunr retriever is a wrapper of [Lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
 Flash retriever is a wrapper of [FlashText](https://github.com/vi3k6i5/flashtext).
 DPR and Encode rankers are wrappers dedicated to the use of the pre-trained models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) in a neural search pipeline.
 ZeroShot ranker is a wrapper dedicated to the use of the zero-shot sequence classifiers of [Hugging Face](https://huggingface.co/models?pipeline_tag=zero-shot-classification&sort=downloads) in a neural search pipeline.